-The enterprise value of the Company is determined based on the earnings before interest, taxes, depreciation and amortization ("EBITDA") for the most recent twelve month period multiplied by a valuation multiple.
-The Company has consistently applied a valuation multiple of 8.3x to trailing twelve months EBITDA in determining enterprise value.
+The enterprise value of the Company is determined based on the earnings before interest, taxes, depreciation and amortization adjusted for management fees, stock compensation costs, and other non-recurring general and administrative costs ("Adjusted EBITDA") for the most recent twelve month period multiplied by a valuation multiple.
+The Company has consistently applied a valuation multiple of 8.3x to trailing twelve months Adjusted EBITDA in determining enterprise value.
 Management periodically reviews the appropriateness of this multiple and notes that it is consistent with comparable distribution companies.

-A change of 0.1 in the valuation multiple used to calculate the enterprise value adjust the per share fair value of the Class A Common Stock and the Class B Common Stock by \$502.
+A change of 0.1 in the valuation multiple used to calculate the enterprise value adjust the per share fair value of the Class A Common Stock and the Class B Common Stock by \$508.

 The fair value of the Class A Preferred Stock Options and Hillman Investment Company Class A Preferred Stock Options is equal to the liquidation value of \$1,000 per share plus all accumulated and unpaid dividends thereon less the applicable strike price.
-The aggregate fair value of the puttable Class A Preferred Stock Options and Hillman Investment Company Class A Preferred Stock Options was \$9,488 at June 30, 2008 and \$8,913 at December 31, 2007.
+The aggregate fair value of the puttable Class A Preferred Stock Options and Hillman Investment Company Class A Preferred Stock Options was \$9,788 at September 30, 2008 and \$8,913 at December 31, 2007.